breez/breez-sdk-docs/src/guide/getting_started.md

 BreezServices::start(rt(), &sdk).await?;
 ```

-At any point we can fetch our balance from the Greenlight node
+At any point we can fetch our balance from the Greenlight node:

 ```rust
 if let Some(node_state) = sdk.node_info()? {